Young Earth creationism: Christian fundamentalism and belief in a young Earth

-The rise of fundamentalist Christianity early in the 20th century brought rejection of evolution.
-Its leaders explained an ancient Earth through belief in the gap or in the day-age interpretation of Genesis.
+The rise of fundamentalist Christianity early in the 20th century brought rejection of evolution among fundamentalists who explained an ancient Earth through belief in the gap or in the day-age interpretation of Genesis.
 In 1923, George McCready Price, a Seventh-day Adventist, wrote The New Geology, a book partly inspired by the book Patriarchs and Prophets in which Seventh-day Adventist prophet Ellen G. White described the impact of the Great Flood on the shape of the Earth.
 Although not an accredited geologist, Price's writings, which were based on reading geological texts and documents rather than field or laboratory work, provide an explicitly fundamentalist perspective on geology.
 The book attracted a small following, with its advocates almost all being Lutheran pastors and Seventh-day Adventists in North America.
 Price became popular with fundamentalists for his opposition to evolution, though they continued to believe in an ancient Earth.

 In the 1950s, Price's work came under severe criticism, particularly by Bernard Ramm in his book The Christian View of Science and Scripture.
 Together with J. Laurence Kulp, a geologist and in fellowship with the Plymouth Brethren, and other scientists, Ramm influenced Christian organizations such as the American Scientific Affiliation (ASA) in not supporting flood geology.

 Price's work was subsequently adapted and updated by Henry M. Morris and John C. Whitcomb Jr. in their book The Genesis Flood in 1961.
 Morris and Whitcomb argued that the Earth was geologically recent and that the Great Flood had laid down most of the geological strata in the space of a single year, reviving pre-uniformitarian arguments.
 Given this history, they argued, "the last refuge of the case for evolution immediately vanishes away, and the record of the rocks becomes a tremendous witness... to the holiness and justice and power of the living God of Creation!"

-This became the foundation of a new generation of Young Earth creationist believers, who organized themselves around Morris' Institute for Creation Research.
-Sister organizations such as the Creation Research Society have sought to re-interpret geological formations within a Young Earth creationist viewpoint.
+This became the foundation of a new generation of young Earth creationist believers, who organized themselves around Morris' Institute for Creation Research.
+Sister organizations such as the Creation Research Society have sought to re-interpret geological formations within a young Earth creationist viewpoint.
 Langdon Gilkey writes: